Jyothsnajo/Data-Science-Nanodegree/README.md

 Data for this analysis was obtained from Kaggle - https://www.kaggle.com/airbnb/boston It contains three csv files,
-1.calendar.csv - listing's calendar information
+1. calendar.csv - listing's calendar information
-2.listings.csv - contains details about listings like location, price, no.of reviews or so 3.reviews.csv - reviews provided for each listing Details of the analysis is found in the BAirbnbanalysis.ipynb
+2. listings.csv - contains details about listings like location, price, no.of reviews or so
+3. reviews.csv - reviews provided for each listing
+Details of the analysis is found in the BAirbnbanalysis.ipynb

 ## Acknowledgments